Here are the unexpected histories of 10 popular food and drink items, from candy to fruit.

 Carlsberg Special Brew

-Not many people know that this lager was created especially for Winston Churchill.
+Not many people know that a lager was created especially for Winston Churchill.
 It was the brewery’s way of honoring the British Prime Minister when he visited Copenhagen in 1950.
 The company incorporated a hint of cognac flavor to the beverage to reflect Churchill’s fondness for brandy.

 This spread, which has become a firm favorite with children, was a wartime innovation.
 There was a cocoa shortage in WWII, so mixing a little bit of cocoa with milk and hazelnuts to make a spread would give families a longer-lasting cocoa-based treat.